To provide responsive leadership to support schools and families and to protect the rights of all students.

-The Individuals with Disabilities Education Act (IDEA) guarantees the special education rights of more than 125,000 Minnesota students with disabilities.
-As required by IDEA, the division provides general program oversight and administers the mediation, complaint, and hearing processes.
+The IDEA guarantees the special education rights of more than 125,000 Minnesota students with disabilities.
+As required by the IDEA, the division provides general program oversight to districts and administers the mediation, complaint, and hearing systems.

 Mediation is an informal, voluntary process during which an impartial mediator helps parents and schools work toward a solution to a disagreement about a student’s special education program.
 For more information about mediation or facilitated individualized education program (IEP) meetings, see the Alternative Dispute Resolution page.

 A written complaint may be filed if it is believed that a district has violated federal or state special education requirements.
 Read more about filing a special education complaint.